kubernauts/tk8/README.md

 # tk8 (The Kubernaut): A multi-cloud, multi-cluster Kubernetes (k8s) platform installation and integration tool

 tk8 is a CLI written in Golang to deploy Kubernetes using terraform and kubespray and also to install additional addons such as jmeter for loadtesting on k8s.
+This version supports the k8s installation on AWS.
+GCP, OpenStack and Bare-Metall support are coming soon.

 ## TL;DR